expo/expo/docs/pages/build-reference/local-builds.md

 title: Running builds on your own infrastructure
 ---

-You can run the same build process as we run on the EAS Build servers directly on your machine with the `--local` flag.
+You can run the same build process that we run on the EAS Build servers directly on your machine with the `--local` flag.

 `eas build --platform android --local` or `eas build --platform ios --local`